-Hiring a dedicated disability attorney or ERISA lawyer, however, is crucial because of the complex federal ERISA laws that apply to employer-sponsored disability plans.
+Hiring a dedicated disability attorney, however, is crucial because of the complex federal ERISA laws that apply to employer-sponsored disability plans.
 Your employer-sponsored policy also contains a plethora of exclusions, exceptions, cut-offs, and monthly reporting requirements.
 One poorly worded answer on a claim application can mean the difference between financial security for your family and an arbitrary and capricious denial of a valid group disability claim.

 Individual disability insurance – These policies are completely private, meaning you select the coverage from an agent or broker and pay for these disability benefits out of pocket.
 They are not provided through your employer or an organization.
 If your employer does not offer disability benefits or if you are self-employed, your disability policy is likely an individual plan.
 ERISA does not generally cover these disability insurance policies.
 That changes the entire legal landscape when it comes to litigating a bad-faith denial of disability benefits.

-Experienced disability attorneys and ERISA lawyers will begin by analyzing the nature of your private individual or group disability policy.
+Experienced disability insurance lawyers and ERISA lawyers will begin by analyzing the nature of your private individual or group disability policy.
 They will review the terms of your policy and help protect you from falling into the insurance company’s “traps.”

 Policy Reasons That Individual and Group Disability Insurance Companies Use to Deny Valid Claims